 All of the above remains true.
 You don’t want to be giving up space in your LinkedIn tagline to phrases like “open to work” or anything else.
 However, LinkedIn has added a new way of advertising your availability, and it is worth consideration.
 If you use the hashtag #OpenToWork on LinkedIn, the platform will update your profile photo in the “opentowork photo frame” to make you stand out to other users.
 As noted above, this can be a double edged sword – but if you do decide it is in your best interest to flag your availability, using the #OpenToWork hashtag in the summary of your profile – not your headline – is definitely the best approach, giving you additional visibility via the photo frame, without the downside associated with watering down your headline.

 “Actively seeking new opportunities?”
 No. But privately, always be open to offers.

 Of course, the real solution to the fact that recruiters are less inclined to hire you when you are actively seeking, is to maximize your visibility to recruiters throughout your career and avoid being in a situation where you need to actively look for a new role.
 As a result, my advice to you is to leave this button in the “On” position perpetually.
 Additionally, always accept connections and answer messages or queries from recruiters to flag your interest.
-This can be a way to demonstrate that you are open to opportunities to the Linkedin algorithm, and this might put you higher up the rankings for the new recruiter.
+This can be a way to demonstrate that you are open to opportunities to the LinkedIn algorithm, and this might put you higher up in the rankings for the new recruiter.

-However, there is more that you can do.
+However, there is certainly more that you can do.
 Generally speaking, your LinkedIn profile – like your resume – is going to be “backward-facing”.
 It talks about what you have done in your past.
 It doesn’t necessarily give a recruiter much information about what you intend to do in the future.

 Being open while being hidden